 Assignment to the Signal Corps

-Because of his test scores and ROTC background, Pete was selected for the Signal Corps, the Army’s branch responsible for:
+Because of his test scores and his ROTC background, Pete was selected for the Signal Corps — the Army’s branch responsible for radios, wire communications, switchboards, electronic systems, and the early aviation communications that were just beginning to reshape modern warfare.

 The Aviation Surprise: Helicopter School